mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 New Compiler error/warning :

 - raise an error when there is a conflict between the `priority`s and show where it has already been used
-- If the `function selector` does not found a function to inject into the compiler should emit a warning
+- if the `function selector` does not found a function to inject into the compiler should emit a warning
 - will emit an error if used in `wrap` mode and the function pass as the parameter is not used

 The compiler will do most of the work so we will never have to see the generated version of the code unless we go into the pre-process representation in Xcode.